-255 CARE AND PREVENTION OF ATHLETIC INJURIES 3 UNITS
+255 CARE AND PREVENTION OF ATHLETIC INJURIES

-Designed to (1) provide a background for individuals interested in an athletic training career, (2) develop an understanding of athletic injuries in terms of prevention, recognition, evaluation, treatment, first aid and emergency care for coaches and/or teachers in athletic settings, and (3) provide athletes with an understanding of how to manage their own injuries and methods of prevention.
+3 hours lecture, 1 hour laboratory Designed to (1) provide a background for individuals interested in an athletic training career, (2) develop an understanding of athletic injuries in terms of prevention, recognition, evaluation, treatment, first aid and emergency care for coaches and/or teachers in athletic settings, and (3) provide athletes with an understanding of how to manage their own injuries and methods of prevention.

-270 COOPERATIVE GAMES
+270 COOPERATIVE GAMES 1 UNIT

-Instruction in planning and implementing cooperative games for physical education/ activities involving pre-school and elementary school-aged children in a variety of settings.
+Instruction in planning and implementing cooperative games for physical education/ activities involving pre-school and elementary school-age children in a variety of settings.
 The philosophy behind the need for cooperative games will be explored, as well as the importance of incorporating movement into daily life.

-271 FITNESS WALKING WITH CHILDREN
+271 FITNESS WALKING WITH CHILDREN 1 UNIT